AniketGiram-CSYE6225/webapp/README.md

 # webapp

-# Steps to setup the repo for demo.
+# Steps to setup the repo for demo

 # Launch the droplet in digitalocean and ssh into it as a root user